What is a Power of Attorney in Singapore: Knowing the Basics

 The duration of the POA can also end once the condition is accomplished.
 For instance, when you get back to Singapore and can do them yourself.
-You also have the option to have the POA terminated or revoked like if you want to replace the Donee.
-You would have to revoke the POA and apply for a new one.
+You also have the option to have the POA terminated or revoked if you want to replace the Donee.
+You would have to withdraw the POA and apply for a new one.
 In this event, it is crucial to let the High Court of Singapore of the Deed of Revocation know about it.

 The POA gets terminated when the Donor dies, becomes mentally incapacitated or bankrupted.
 Since the power of the Donee is derived from the Donor, it is necessary that the power ends when the Donor dies or loses legal or mental capacity.

 The operation and execution of the POA should be understood well.
 Since you are going to give someone the authority to make decisions, it does not mean your power to decide is gone.
 The POA is only to permit another person to do specific acts or make decisions for you.
 For instance, if you get hospitalized or you are away, you cannot perform essential duties that need your presence.
 You need the POA so that someone else can do such acts for you.